electroneum/electroneum-sc-block-explorer/apps/block_scout_web/README.md

 # BlockScout Web

-This is a tool for inspecting and analyzing the POA Network blockchain from a web browser.
+This is a tool for inspecting and analyzing the Electroneum Network blockchain from a web browser.

 ## Machine Requirements